yoasyo25/career-development-curriculum/deliverable_submissions/1611-f/kyle_zucker.markdown

 	* Physical activity
 		* Yoga/strech
 		* Gym + ~1hr
+* Code 3hr min 6 POMs
+	* Project Mangement ~1/2 POM
+	* Code on top priority project ~ 5 POM
-* Code
+	* Code on fun project ~ 1 POM
+* Job 2hr min 4 POMs
+  * Outreach
+      * Job shadowing
+      * Coffee meetups (how do you properly ask for coffee meetups if you don't drink coffee...)
+      * Email, fresh and responce
+   * Applications (Busy work)
+   * Reasearch (currently tends to happen sporatically thruout day/evening.)

 2. Backwards planning: What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?

 It is unwise for me to think this way.
+For me, I'm more sucessful when I focus on mantaining the process rather than focusing on the end goal.
+My best goal is to keep up a good routine.

 3. Based on what you outlined above, create monthly, weekly, and daily goals in order to reach your big goal.

 Weekday Daily schedule:
 - 2-4 hrs of coding